How Bad Credit Affects You

 In many cases, a bad credit score will require you to have a higher amount for a down payment, additional fees, and a higher interest rate.
 One example is the FHA loan.
 Those with credit scores above 580 can get a loan with just 3.5%, but you would need 10% if your score is between 500 and 579.
 Furthermore, bad credit typically translates to a higher mortgage rate.
 And the higher your mortgage rate is, the more expensive your loan will be over time.
 You can save tens of thousands of dollars by improving your credit before applying for a mortgage loan.

-The most obvious effect of having bad credit is that you will not qualify for the best credit cards on the market.
+The most obvious effect of having bad credit is that you will not qualify for some of the best credit cards on the market.
 You may also be subject to higher interest rates and lower credit limits.
 In some cases, you may only be eligible for a secured credit card or a credit card with insanely high APRs and fees.
 As your credit improves, however, you may have an opportunity to negotiate for a lower rate and increase your credit limit.
 Here is a list of secured and unsecured credit cards that may be a fit.

 In the context of auto loans, credit scores between 501-600 are considered subprime (i.e. bad) and 300-500 is deep subprime (i.e. really bad) according to Experian.
 If you find yourself slated in either of these ranges, you’re going to pay more in interest but that does not mean that you’re permanently trapped.
 You will first want to choose a car that is within your budget.
 Next, you should look for the shortest term, lowest rate loan options.
 Shopping around will be key here.
-You definitely don’t want to walk into a dealership with poor credit unless you’ve shopped for financing first and you know you’re walking in with the best offer already.
+You definitely don’t want to walk into a dealership with poor credit unless you’ve shopped for financing first and you know you’re walking in with your best offer already.
 When you have the car loan, make sure that you are making consistent, on-time payments.
 Missing payments with your car may result in higher payments in the future, repossession and an even lower credit score.

 Having poor credit can also limit your options if you want to refinance a car loan later.